edukhnai/translation-rest-service/README.md

 This application is a REST service based on Spring Boot that allows to translate text by using Yandex translator API.
 ### Requirements
-Default Java version 1.8
+Default Jdk version 1.8
 #### Build
-Enter the following command in terminal from the unzipped project folder:
+Enter the following command in terminal from the project folder:

 * Linux:`./gradlew build`
 * Windows: `gradlew.bat`
 #### Start
-* Linux:`gradle bootRun`
+* Linux:`./gradlew bootRun`
 * Windows: `gradlew bootRun`
 #### Example of request
 Input parameters: